Starting a Club

 Every club/organization is required to have at least eight (8) interested members (students) whom are willing to join and commit to starting the club.

-- Student Life Membership Roster Form with contact information must be submitted to the Student Life Office.
+- 2016-2017 RSO Membership Roster form with contact information must be submitted to the Student Life Office.

 - All members must be enrolled at either the LSC-CyFair campus and/or the Fairbanks Center.